 Your reward will be getting to see multiple waterfalls inside a canyon that was once remote and difficult to reach.
 These days, thanks to the catwalk that takes hikers deep inside the canyon, just about anyone can experience this natural feature.
 Watching the rushing water at Johnston Canyon was one of my favorite parts of the visit.

 Afternoon: Drive another 30 minutes north on Bow Valley Parkway and you’ll be at Lake Louise, a must-see attraction in Banff.
-Eat the lunch you’ve packed, or stop at one of the restaurants in this area for some post-hike carb loading.
+Eat the lunch you’ve packed, or stop at one of the restaurants in the area for some post-hike carb loading.

 Parking at Lake Louise can be difficult, but be patient.
 If the lots are full, you can always adjust your itinerary and come back here tomorrow.